Combined tilings and separated set-systems: Special cases and generalizations

 In case~(i), both vertices $S_{p-1},S_p$ (being of the form $Xi,Xk$ for some $i,k$) lie in the boundary $U_X$ of the upper sector $\Sigmaup_X$ at $X$.
 Then $e_q$ can cross $e_p$ only in two cases: (a) the pair $\{S_{q-1},S_q\}$ lies in $U_X$ as well and, moreover, its elements and those of $\{S_{p-1},S_p\}$ are intermixing in $U_X$ (yielding a quadruple as in~(C3)); and (b) one of $S_{q-1},S_q$ is just $X$ while the other belongs to $U_X$ and, moreover, the latter lies between $S_{p-1}$ and $S_p$ (yielding a quadruple as in~(C4)).
 The case~(ii) is symmetric to~(i) and we argue in a similar way. \end{proof}

 To extend Theorem~\ref{tm:cyc_pattern} to a generalized cyclic pattern $\Sscr=(S_1,\ldots,S_r)$, we will consider one or another combi $K$ with $\Sscr\subseteq V_K$.
 Unlike the case of simple cyclic patterns, it now becomes less trivial to split $K$ into two subtilings $\Kin$ and $\Kout$ (lying in the regions $\Rin$ and $\Rout$, respectively).
-A trouble is that some 2-segment $e_p=[S_{p-1},S_p]$ may cut some tile of $K$.
+A trouble is that some 2-segment $e_p=[S_{p-1},S_p]$ may cut some tile $\tau$ of $K$ (i.e., $e_p$ and $\tau$ have an interior point in common), in contrast to 1-segments, which correspond to V-edges and therefore cannot cut any tile of $K$.
 Hereinafter we refer to the line segment $[S_{p-1},S_p]$ connecting points $S_{p-1},S_p$ in the zonogon as a \emph{1-segment} (resp. \emph{2-segment}) if these points form a 1-distance (resp.
 2-distance) pair.